maheshmani13/deep_steg_results/README.md

 ## 🔬 Research Overview
 - Developed a **novel deep learning-based approach** for embedding and extracting watermarks from images.
-- Integrated the classica image transformation with modern deep autoencoder with CNN for better performance.
+- Integrated the classic image transformation with modern deep autoencoder with CNN for better performance.
 - Designed and trained a **deep autoencoder network** to efficiently encode and retrieve hidden information.
 - **Validated** the technique across two key use cases:
   - **Hiding signatures in X-ray images** 🏥